jayantseth-gslab/learn-git/cheatsheet.md

 git reset <commit-id or ref> ( commit id or ref of the changes after which your new commit changes came)

+# git reset works with file name as well, if you want to move a file from staged area to unstaged area
+git reset <file-name>

 # to trash your commmit changes

 git revert <commit-id or ref> ( commit id of the changes you want to trash)